SNAPSHOT Service Description

 When requested, we reserve the final day of the engagement to allow the Application Security Consultant time to create the executive summary that reflects all activities undertaken by both the customer and the Application security consultants.
 As such we request that any final verification requests should be submitted, where possible not later than day twenty-nine (29).
-If verification request is made on day thirty (30) the Application Security consultant may, time permitting and on a best endeavor’s basis, action the request.
-Any verification requested actions on day thirty (30) will not be reflected in the final management summary.
+If verification request is made on day sixty (60) the Application Security consultant may, time permitting and on a best endeavor’s basis, action the request.
+Any verification requested actions on day sixty (60) will not be reflected in the final management summary.

 - Additional Verification

-Should you have findings still unverified at the end of the thirty (30) day service, you can, at further cost, purchase an additional thirty (30) days 'verification' service from Outpost24.
+Should you have findings still unverified at the end of the sixty (60) day service, you can, at further cost, purchase an additional sixty (60) days ‘verification’ service from Outpost24.
 Please speak to your account representative if you wish to add this.